211 Squadron Badge

 The War Service Dress battledress jacket (worn by aircrew from 1940) apparently extended to non-aircrew in 1943 (leftmost seated officer) while the wearing of VR gilt in officer's lapels, seen in several of these men, apparently notionally ceased in June 1943.
 Possibly Kemble, therefore, and most likely Summer 1943.

 Sadly, F/Lt RW Pearson’s luck had now run out.
-On 7 August 1943, he was air testing new Hurricane IIc LD159 over Kemble airfield, when the aircraft stalled at low level, crashing just outside the boundary.
+On 7 August 1943, he was air testing new Hurricane IIC LD159 over Kemble airfield, when the aircraft stalled at low level, crashing just outside the boundary.
 “Twinkle”, decorated veteran of the Desert and Greece, was no more, dead at the age of 30.
 They laid him to rest in Kemble Church Cemetery.

 Service remembered